The "teapot in a city": a paradigm shift in urban climate modeling: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Fleur Couvreux and Jean-Yves Grandpeix for their important role as alpha-readers and their useful remarks throughout the various versions of this work.
-This work received financial support by the French National Agency for Research (ANR project MC2, ANR-21-CE46-0013) and by the French Agency for Ecological Transition (ADEME project MODRADURB-1917C001).
-The simulations run to produce the pictures of the animation movie ``A teapot in the city under cumulus clouds'' were granted access to the HPC resources of IDRIS under the allocation gencmip6 attributed by GENCI (Grand Equipment National de Calcul Intensif).
+{Beyond the authors of the present article, the advances on Monte Carlo methods and the results reported here owe much to the EDStar research consortium.
+We thank Igor Roffiac for inspiration, and Sébastien Hourdin whose work inspired the simple example of the 2D-building.} We thank Fleur Couvreux and Jean-Yves Grandpeix for their important role as alpha-readers and their useful remarks on the original version of this work.
+This work received financial support by the French National Agency for Research (ANR project MC2, ANR-21-CE46-0013 and ANR project MCG-RAD ANR-18-CE46-0012) and by the French Agency for Ecological Transition (ADEME project MODRADURB-1917C001).
+The simulations run to produce the pictures of the animation movie ``A teapot in the city under cumulus clouds'' were granted access to the HPC resources of IDRIS under the allocation gencmip6 attributed by GENCI (Grand Equipment National de Calcul Intensif). {For the availability of climate simulations output, we benefited from the ESPRI computing and data center (https://mesocentre.ipsl.fr), which is supported by CNRS, Sorbonne Université, Ecole Polytechnique, and CNES.
+The simulations themseleves were performed by the IPSL-Climate Modeling Center.}